How to Change a Tire

 You can use a screwdriver to pry the wheel cover off.
 Just insert the point of the tool where the edge of the cover meets the wheel, and apply a little leverage.
 The cap should pop off.
 You may have to do this in a couple of places, as if you were prying the lid off a can of paint.

-Find the end of the wrench that fits the lug nuts on your vehicle, and fit it onto the first nut.
+You might know this as breaking the lug nuts.
+Whatever you call it, find the end of the wrench that fits the lug nuts on your vehicle, and fit it onto the first nut.
 Apply all your weight to the bar on the left.
 This starts turning the nut counterclockwise, which loosens it.
-Don’t remove the lug nuts completely; just get them loose enough to remove by hand after jacking up the vehicle.
+Don‘t remove the lug nuts completely; just get them loose enough to remove by hand after you jack up the vehicle.
 A hollow pipe and a cross-shaft wrench can loosen the tightest lug nuts.

 If you have alloy wheels that are held on by lug nuts with delicate finishes, the delicate aluminum or chrome-plated lug nuts need careful handling.
 They should never be loosened or replaced with power tools that can scratch the delicate finish.

-Take the lug nuts completely off by hand.
-Grasp the flat tire with both hands and pull it toward you.
+Take the lug nuts completely off by hand and put them in a safe place — inside the wheel cover or hub cap works well.
+Grasp the flat tire with both hands and pull it straight toward you.
 As you pull the flat off, it should slide along the bolts until it clears the end of the bolts and you find yourself supporting its full weight.
 Roll the flat along the ground to the rear of the vehicle to get it out of the way.

 Because tires are heavy, you may have a little trouble lifting the spare into place — especially if you’re not accustomed to lifting heavy things.